Ceelog/phpdoc-en/src/control-structures/do/while.md

 ?>
 ```

-Don't worry if you don't understand this right away or at all.
-You can
-code scripts and even powerful scripts without using this 'feature'.
-Since PHP 5.3.0, it is possible to use
+It is possible to use the
 <a href="/control-structures/goto.html" class="link"><em>goto</em></a>
 operator instead of this hack.